ruthrootz/azure-certifications-study-notes/az-900/alan-rodrigues-udemy-course.md

     - a logical group of VMs/servers/etc. (that are all linked to the same NSG) that you can use as destination/source when creating NSG rules
     - use if you, let's say, want to write some rules just for your web servers and some just for your DB servers
     - your web servers will be one application security group and your DB servers another
+- virtual network peering
     - you can connect servers on different vnets via their private IP addresses by putting a virtual network peering connection on each vnet
 - point-to-site VPN connection
     - with this you can connect outside-network machines to servers on a vnet via their private IP
     - deploy an Azure VPN gateway resource to create the VPN connections to connect the outside machines to the private IP vnet servers